ItamarRocha/Coding-Interviews/README.md

 ## Who am I?

-My name is Itamar Rocha Filho; I'm currently a Software Engineering Intern on Google, and I've also received some offers from different companies. :D
+My name is Itamar Rocha Filho; I'm currently a Software Engineering Intern at Google, and I've also received some offers from different companies. :D

 ## Resources
 In this section, there are many resources, divided on: